jewelfarazi/angular-todo/README.md

 angular-todo
 ============

-Angular ToDo app with CRUD operation at the backend on NODE.JS
+AngularJS single page ToDo App with CRUD operation at the backend on NODE.JS and MongoDB

 Demo
 ---